Not Even the Ghosts

 I looked up from my comic.

-“What’s the point of a soul,” I said bitterly, “if it dies when you do?”
+“What’s the point of a soul,” I wondered, “if it dies when you do?”

 She just smiled and shrugged and ate her sandwich.